Rekkonnect/RoseLynn/docs/RoseLynn.Testing/usingsProvider.md

 ```

-*The resulting code snipped is not trimmed.
+*The resulting code snippet is not trimmed.
 This is due to the new lines in the verbatim string literal.*

 ### Upcoming Features